KI-CISWG/MVCR/mvcr-0.6.md

 # Abstract
 Organizations that collect personally identifiable information about individuals have legal obligations, regardless of jurisdiction or method of collectio.
-These obligations are reflected in privacy policies, consent policies  notice to  individuals of the purpose for collecting personal information.(Ref needed ISTPA)  Informed consent requires notice, without sufficent notice of purpose informed consent is better referred to asset for obvious pupose.
+These obligations are reflected in privacy policies, which are consent based policy  notices to  individuals to specify the purpose for collecting personal information.(Ref needed ISTPA)  Consent requires notice, without sufficent notice of purpose informed consent is better referred to assent for an obvious pupose.
 Legally, organisations obtain consent from individuals with respect to how their personal information may be collected, used, disclosed, retained, or destroyed by the data collector.

 This specification defines the technical requirements for a Minimum Viable Consent Receipt  (MVCR).
-For Organisations this format is intended to demonstate an open framework to streamline consent and compliance issues across jurisdictions.
+For Organisations this format is intended to demonstate an open framework to streamline consent, usability and compliance issues, across jurisdictions.

 Its minimum function is to provide individuals with a private and usable audit